markwest1972/smart-security-camera/aws-lambda-functions/java/s3-trigger-image-processing/readme.md

 1. Using the [Eclipse AWS Toolkit](http://docs.aws.amazon.com/toolkit-for-eclipse/v1/user-guide/welcome.html), create a new Lambda Function called *s3-trigger-image-processing-java* using the Java source and pom file.
 2. Ensure that the new Lambda Function uses your newly created IAM Role.
-3. Create a trigger (that will call this function) for your S3 bucket with the event type "Object Create (All)" and the prefix "/upload".
-This will ensure that your function is run for each new item uploaded to the "/upload" directory of your s3 bucket.
+3. Create a trigger (that will call this function) for your S3 bucket with the event type "Object Create (All)" and the prefix "upload/".
+This will ensure that your function is run for each new item uploaded to the "upload" directory of your s3 bucket.